codepath-surewalk/SureWalk-DEPRECATED/README.md

   - [ ] Start and destination displayed on map
     - [ ] Route displayed on map
   - [ ] User notified if destination is outside of SUREWalk map
+- [ ] User can see driver's location on map

 ## Wireframe Video Walkthrough
 Here's a walkthrough of the current wireframe: